netxms/netxms-doc/admin/object-management.rst

 ~~~~~~~~~~~~~~

 In :guilabel:`Access Control` tab can be defined witch users or groups can
 execute this action.
-If no list will be empty - only administrator will be able
+If the list is empty, only administrator will be able
 to execute this action.

 .. figure:: _images/obj_tool_access_control.png